-Some areas of Greece are, however, extremely popular destinations for LGBT+ travellers.
+Rest assured, Greece is an extremely popular destinations for LGBT+ travellers for a reason.
 Athens has a busy scene, but most LGBT+ travellers head for the islands.
 Mykonos has long been famous for its bars, beaches and general hedonism, while Skiathos also has its share of hang-outs.
 The island of Lesvos (Mytilini), birthplace of the lesbian poet Sappho, has become something of a place of pilgrimage for lesbians.